 In the case of a “

 -bash: cd: /home/pi/.ssh: No such file or directory” error, no connections are authorised yet.
-In the case this directory is already available and there are files present, there are already connections that has been authorised.
+In this case, this directory is already available and there are files present, there are already connections that have been authorised.

 If absent, the

 /.ssh directory can be created by running the following from the

 sudo cp -rp /home/pi/.ssh /sshbackup-directory

 /sshbackup-directory.
 A different backup directory can be used.

 Setting up Raspbian to use sshpass

 To establish authenticity between the ‘remote’ and ‘local’ Raspberry Pis, I recommend creating a ‘local’ file which is then copied to the ‘remote’ Raspberry Pi.
 To make things easier, this file needs to be in the same directory on both systems.